guninwasan/Mapability/README.md

    #### Panning and controlling the map:
    - In the next steps, we will be looking at how you can pan the map.
-        - Control with your keuboard
+        - Control with your keyboard
         - Pan with your mouse
         - Click the buttons to pan